isomerpages/edb-ostln/_about-us/Overview.md

 description: ""
 ---
 # OSTIn's mandate
-In essence, OSTIn is Singapore's national space office responsible for:
+OSTIn is Singapore's national space office responsible for:

 a) nurturing the development of space technology capabilities to serve national imperatives;